degville/snap-docs/docs/explanation/interfaces/interface-hooks.md

-(snap-explanation-interfaces-interface-hooks)=
+(explanation-interfaces-interface-hooks)=
 # Interface hooks

-Interface hooks are [hooks](/snap-reference/development/supported-snap-hooks) that can be executed when an [interface](/snap-explanation/interfaces/all-about-interfaces) is either connected or disconnected via the interface's plugs and slots mechanism.
+Interface hooks are [hooks](/snap-reference/development/supported-snap-hooks) that can be executed when an [interface](/explanation/interfaces/all-about-interfaces) is either connected or disconnected via the interface's plugs and slots mechanism.
 They can be used to read or write attributes from a connection and, for example, acquire new resources, update internal options or update databases.

 > ⓘ An interface consists of a connection between a plug and a slot.
 The slot is the provider of the interface while the plug is the consumer, and a slot can support multiple plug connections.
 For more details, see [Interface management](/how-to-guides/work-with-snaps/connect-interfaces).